 - Feed them a nutritious and balanced diet, by providing a cat food that is high in protein.
 Avoid uncooked foods, because they will not be able to fight against food-borne illnesses that often result from uncooked foods.

 - Bring your pet to the veterinarian every six months, so the doctor can check for any infections that you may overlook.
 Also, notify the vet as soon as you see any changes in behavior or health.

-- Keep your pet indoors.
-This not only protects other cats, but also protects your cat from getting any infections or diseases from other animals.
-He will be very susceptible to even the most minor illnesses or infections.
+- Keep your pet indoors, which not only protects other cats but also protects your cat from getting any infections or diseases from other animals.
+Your pet will be very susceptible to even minor illnesses or infections.
 A minor infection that may cause diarrhea in a healthy cat may take an infected cat's life.

-The FeLV vaccine is a two part vaccine.
-The first portion is best given to a kitten between the ages eight and ten weeks; the second given between eleven and thirteen weeks.
+The FeLV vaccine is a two-part vaccine.
+The first portion is best given to a kitten between the ages of eight and ten weeks; the second is given between eleven and thirteen weeks.
 Although, unlike many vaccines, it is not one hundred percent effective.
 The effectiveness is somewhere between 90-95 percent.

-The vaccine can be given two different ways.
-One is with a needle, another using VET JET, which is given with a burst of air by placing it in contact with the skin.
-Most vet offices use a needle, since not all offices have a VET JET.
+The vaccine can be given in two different ways.
+One is with a needle, another using VET JET, which is delivered with a burst of air by placing it in contact with the skin.
+Most vet offices use a needle since not all offices have a VET JET.

-There is a very small risk of causing tumors, so the vaccine is usually given in the left back leg.
-The reason they do this, is because it makes the location site easy to monitor, in case a tumor does develop.
-Even if a tumor does develop, a cat can survive without the left back hind leg.
-Although it should be emphasized this risk is a very slight risk.
+There is a minimal risk of causing tumors, so the vaccine is usually given in the left-back leg.
+The reason they do this is that it makes the location site easy to monitor, in case a tumor does develop.
+Even if a tumor does grow, a cat can survive without the left-back hind leg.
+Although this risk is very slight.
 There is also an even smaller risk that the cat could develop the disease itself.
 Most vets do agree the benefits outweigh the cost, although you want to talk to your vet about your particular cat.